HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

   )
 }}

 However, developers have misused this so much that almost one out of every three sites (32.21%) disable this feature, and Apple (as of iOS 10) no longer allows web developers to disable zooming.
-Mobile Safari simply [ignores the tag](https://archive.org/details/ios-10-beta-release-notes).
-All sites, no matter what, can be zoomed and scaled on newer Apple devices, which account for over [11%](https://gs.statcounter.com/) of all web traffic worldwide!
+Mobile Safari simply <a hreflang="en" href="https://archive.org/details/ios-10-beta-release-notes">ignores the tag</a>.
+All sites, no matter what, can be zoomed and scaled on newer Apple devices, which account for over <a hreflang="en" href="https://gs.statcounter.com/">11%</a> of all web traffic worldwide!

 ### Rotating pages